 Our recipe for Heirloom Tomato Nectarine Salad is clean and vegetarian-friendly with a bit of tanginess.
 What?
 You see, I like to toss the sliced tomatoes and nectarines with some lemon juice.
 Not only does this add a bit of acidic flavor along with the dressing, but it helps keep both the tomatoes and the nectarines looking fresh (this salad was made 4 hours before shooting) and perky.

-So there you are; one of our not so original favorite summer salads.
+So there you are; one of our not-so-original favorite summer salads.
 While these gorgeous heirlooms are gracing your markets, give this lovely salad a whirl.
-It is lovely on it’s own with warm crusty bread or serve it along something hot off the grill.
+It is lovely on its own with warm crusty bread or serves along with something hot off the grill.
 Thank us later.

 - 1 tablespoon fresh lemon juice

 - maldon salt